LNMHacks/LNMHacks-3.0-Submission/Strikers/pythonTeaching/readme.md

-A virtual Teacher which can teach you Python, JavaScript and some ethics in English and Hindi<br> -->It will start from the point where you last left the last class.<br>
+A virtual Teacher which can teach you Python<br>
+-->It will start from the point where you last left the last class.<br>
 -->We have make some Graphics to make learning simpler.<br>
 -->It can connect to you Smart Phone or Smart Tv to show Presentation's<br>